Documentation – Current v24.2

 Panasonic GF1, ISO 400

 This plot shows noise, in units of percentage of maximum pixel level, for the R, G, B, and Y (luminance) channels for the grayscale patches (in the bottom row for the Colorchecker).
-11. Noise plots is selected in the Display area, and the details of the plot (noise measurements and units) are selected just below Display.
+11. Noise plots is selected in the Display area, and the details of the plot (noise measurements and units) are selected below Display.
+(The noise dropdown menu is where you get to select one of 27 plot choices.)

-Log pixel level and Scene-reference (f-stop) noise vs. input density for grayscale patches.
+Log pixel level (Tonal Response curve) and Scene-reference (f-stop) noise vs. input density for grayscale patches.

 Imatest Dynamic range

 Dynamic Range (DR) is the range of tones over which a camera responds with good image quality (typically specified by Signal-to-Noise Ratio, SNR) and contrast.
-It is usually measured in f-stops, which are equivalent to zones or EV (factors of two).
-It can also be measured in density units, where one density unit = 3.322 f-stops or decibels (dB, where 1 density unit = 20dB).
+It can be measured in f-stops, which are equivalent to zones or EV (factors of two), in decibels (dB), or density units, where one density unit = 3.322 f-stops = 20dB).

 Imatest has several types of Dynamic Range calculation, which are cross-referenced here.